 If your pet had a recent injury or has one or more joints with arthritis, s/he may be an excellent candidate for this treatment.
-Please contact us to schedule an evaluation with the PT/Rehabilitation veterinarian, by calling our front desk at 206-545-4322.
+Please contact SOUND Veterinary Rehabilitation Center at 206-773-2262 to schedule and evaluation with one of the veterinarians certified in canine rehabilitation.
 Before coming for your appointment, you’ll be asked to provide some information about your pet, including radiographs of the affected joints, physical exam findings from your primary veterinarian, and lab work including blood tests.
 The tests and findings must be from within the last six months.
 Call us and we can guide you with what you’ll need.

 These links will take you to external websites: